bickfordb/qa/readme.md

 ## Features

    * Simple to use.
 All tests are just functions decorated with `@qa.testcase`.
-There's no class hierarchy to worry about.
+There's no gnarly class hierarchy to worry about.

         @qa.testcase()
         def something_should_happen(context):